ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 **uuid `string`**

-The uuid that identifies this measurement as base64 encoded byte array.
+The `Guid` that identifies this measurement as base64 encoded byte array.

 **part `string`**

-The uuid that identifies the part this measurement is associated to.
+The `Guid` that identifies the part this measurement is associated to.

 **values [`Map<string, MeasurementValue>`](#measurementvalue)**